pablodecm/phd_thesis/src/101_chapter_1.md

 their total expected rate of occurrence is one the most relevant quantities to predict and compare with observation.
-To ease its experimental interpretation, the rate of occurrence of certain process is commonly expressed as as a cross section $\sigma$, which has dimensions of area and is typically expressed in submultiples of barn ($1 \textrm{barn} = 10^{-28} \textrm{m}^2$).
+To ease its experimental interpretation, the rate of occurrence of any given subnuclear is commonly expressed as a cross section $\sigma$, which has dimensions of area and is typically expressed in submultiples of barn ($1 \textrm{barn} = 10^{-28} \textrm{m}^2$).
 The advantage of cross sections over rates is that their value is independent from the density